Tencent-RTC/obs-trtc/README.md

 ## Step 2: Create a Bearer Token for WHIP

 You can directly visit https://trtc.ossrs.io/obs-trtc/?appid=2000xxxx&secret=yyyyyy to create a WHIP bearer token.
-Ensure that you replace the SDKAppID and SDKSecretKey with your own credentials.
+Ensure that you replace the appid with your own `SDKAppID` and secret with your own `SDKSecretKey`.

 The configuration settings for OBS WHIP are as follows: